Akutchi/French-Nomaian/README.md

 I will also keep the way of translating using phonems.
 - evanfields : I will keep the way of creating the spiral and the "3-way" method of the GlyphGrid for organizing information.

+Lesson for me :
+- Start your project with a simple example - a model of sorts - whenever possible.
+Here, I could have started with the model (the draw_fibionnaci_spiral function), so that I could know what to implement next in a more complex environement.

+- Also, as one of my partner once said - was she quoting from someone ?
+I don't remember that much - "Everything's first day is terrible".
+Refactor only when you have a working example **and** that you have commited previous draft work.
+Do not do the inverse process of wanting to optimize everything first, which is a tendenccy I have.